DataFire/Integrations/integrations/generated/azure_search_searchservice/README.md

   * @odata.type **required** `string`
   * name **required** `string`: The name of the token filter.
 It must only contain letters, digits, spaces, dashes or underscores, can only start and end with alphanumeric characters, and is limited to 128 characters.

+### AzureActiveDirectoryApplicationCredentials
+* AzureActiveDirectoryApplicationCredentials `object`: Credentials of a registered application created for your search service, used for authenticated access to the encryption keys stored in Azure Key Vault.
+  * applicationId **required** `string`: An AAD Application ID that was granted the required access permissions to the Azure Key Vault that is to be used when encrypting your data at rest.
+The Application ID should not be confused with the Object ID for your AAD Application.
+  * applicationSecret `string`: The authentication key of the specified AAD application.

 ### CharFilter
 * CharFilter `object`: Abstract base class for character filters.
   * @odata.type **required** `string`
   * name **required** `string`: The name of the char filter.
 It must only contain letters, digits, spaces, dashes or underscores, can only start and end with alphanumeric characters, and is limited to 128 characters.

 ### CharFilterName
-* CharFilterName `object`: Defines the names of all character filters supported by Azure Search.
+* CharFilterName `string` (values: html_strip): Defines the names of all character filters supported by Azure Cognitive Search.
-  * name `string`

 ### CjkBigramTokenFilter
 * CjkBigramTokenFilter `object`: Forms bigrams of CJK terms that are generated from StandardTokenizer.
 This token filter is implemented using Apache Lucene.